Your articles on dedication are puzzling to me

 his sheep astray and scattering them, applies to our shepherds, our

-that God's people are facing in these last days, including the many that have
+that God's people are facing in these last days, including the many who have

 stumbled or simply strayed from God's household, are a result of our having

 "gone beyond the things that are written."
-If we add or take away from God's
+Can we expect Jehovah to

-Take for example the matter of dedication that you refer to.
-It seemingly is a
+Take for example the matter of dedication that you explain in your letter.

 good thing.
 How can it not be!
 After all, as you note, what can be wrong with